-Student eligibility for an extension is determined by the course instructor.
+Student eligibility for an extension is determined by the requirements set by the course instructor.
 Faculty will add the course completion threshold to each syllabus and to the homepage of the course.
 This information is clearly defined for every course before the term starts.
 If the student has not met the completion threshold, they will not be eligible for the extension and will need to retake the course.